Skip to main content

 stk update infra --name infra-renamed-example

-Data stored in the Infrastructure metadata will be synchronized with the API.
+The data stored in the Infrastructure metadata will be synchronized with the API.

 Parameters

--n, --name TEXTIt adds the Infrastructure name.
+-n, --name TEXTUpdates the Infrastructure name.

 stk update infra --name infra-renamed

--d, --description TEXTIt adds the Infrastructure description.
+-d, --description TEXTUpdates the Infrastructure description.

-stk update infra --description "my infra new description"
+stk update infra --description "my new infra description"

 stk update infra --repo-url https://github.com/my-org/my-new-infra-repository

-stk update infra --name "update/infra-branch-name"
+stk update infra --repo-base-branch "update/infra-branch-name"

 stk update infra --non-interactive

--er, --extra-repositories TEXTProvide a list of additional repositories for your Infrastructure.
-Each repository should be an JSON object with the following structure: "[{"name":"repository_name", "description": "repository_description", "provider": "repository_provider", "url": "repository_url"}]"stk update infra --name infra-renamed --extra-repositories "[{"name":"my-example-infra-repo", "description": "repository for test my infra", "provider": "github", "url": "https://github.com/my-organization-name/my-example-infra-repo"}]"
+-er, --extra-repositories TEXTProvides a list of additional repositories for your Infrastructure.
+Each repository must be a JSON object in the following structure:

--h, --helpDisplays the command help and exits.
+-h, --helpShows the command help and exits.

 stk update infra --help